Hi, I’m Sarah

 The ways I engage with my creativity most

 I have always loved photography and writing - I feel compelled the most to document, I love taking portraits of people that really feel like them - I love out of focus frames, I love when people feel supported enough to express themselves in photos.
 I love how memories become imagery, and imagery becomes memories.
 I love creative collaboration and witnessing others engage with their creative selves.
-Alongside counselling, I keep up a vibrant creative practice exploring themes of grief, joy, and storytelling.
+Alongside counselling, I keep up a vibrant creative practice exploring themes of grief, storytelling, memory & meaning.

 Why “The Creative Counsellor”?